hiro4669/relay_server/README.md

 ## WebSocket
 If you use JavaScript(JS), you cannot use TCP Connection directly, instead you need to use WebSocket to send/receive data on the fly. wserver.py is the server program that allows us to connect with WebSocket.
 In wserver.py, it is waiting for two kinds of connections using *Paths* ("/" and "/websocket") that corresponds to *Channel* in TCP Connection examples.
 If you want to add more connections, you can register a new Path and a handler class that extends *tornado.websocket.WebSocketHandler* and will handle the new Path(Channel).
 The *tornado.websocket.WebSocketHandler* defines the folowing callback methods that should be overwritten by your handler.

-- open
+- open: This is invoked when the server gets a new connection
-- close
+- on_message: This is invoked when the server receives new data
-- on message
+- on_close: This is invoked when a connection is closed.